zly123987/remediation_study_issta25/README.md

 # remediation-study
-This repository contains the script for the paper submitted to ISSTA25 named "Folk Wisdom: An Empirical Study on Remediation of Security Issue for Open-source Software"
+This repository contains the script for the paper submitted to ISSTA25 named "Fixing Outside the Box: Uncovering Tactics for Open-Source
+Security Issue Management"

 ## Usage of scripts
 ### Environment